irarainey/been/README.md

 # Been 🗺️

-Been is a tool that creates a travel journal from photographs taken at places you have visited.
-The tool uses the EXIF data from the photographs, Azure Maps to reverse geocode the location, and Azure OpenAI to generate a summary of each photograph and then the journey as a whole.
-These summaries and image captions, together with the images and map links are combined into a markdown file to create a travel journal.
+Been is a tool that uses AI to automatically create a travel journal from photographs taken at places you have visited.
+The tool uses the EXIF data from the photographs, Azure Maps to reverse geocode the location, and Azure OpenAI with a `gpt-4o` model to generate a description of each photograph and then summarise the journey as a whole.
+The summaries and image captions, together with the images and map links are combined into a markdown file to create a travel journal.
 Additional context also can be supplied in the form of a context file to provide further information about your trips.

 An example of the output of the tool can be seen in the [example summary](/trips/summary.md) file in the trips directory within this project.